MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 > Setting **Conference mode** to **On** is the recommended setting.

 > [!NOTE]
-> Conference mode isn't supported if phone calls are routed to the queue from a Direct Routing gateway that is enabled for Location Based Routing.
+> Conference mode isn't supported for calls that are routed to the queue from a Direct Routing gateway that is enabled for Location Based Routing.
 >
-> Conference mode isn't supported if phone calls are routed to the queue from Skype for Business Server.
+> Conference mode isn't supported for calls that are routed to the queue from Skype for Business Server.
 >
 > Conference mode is required if Teams users need to consult/transfer calls with call queues.
 >